-Davis' refusal to act because he had been elected a Senator is all bosh.
-He is not a Senator to-day, nor will be be until after the 4th of next ongress had reached Oregon in counting the month.
-But he is one of your block!
-Republicans!
-He is one of those men to whom the can electors were presented, and objections made | Democrats have been pinning their faith for in the case of Watts, one of the electors, upon many years, as a compromise cardidate, and, the grounds.
-Ist, that he was ineligable.
-The like all others of that kidney, he has sold them objection closed with proof that he held the out.
-In his case one or two things is evident: either he is a deep dyed corrupt Radical partisan or he has purchased a seat in the Senate to defeat the people in their choice of a President .--Take him as you will, he presents another evi-Liw.
-Third, that the law of Gregon required dence that no confidence can be placed in any man who has ever sucked radical pap.
+Davis' refusal to act because he had been elceted a Senator is all bosh.
+He is not a Senator to-day, nor will be be until after the 4th of next month.
+But he is one of your liberal Republicans!
+He is one of those men to whom the Democrats have been pinning their faith for many years, as a compromise candidate, and, like all others of that kidney, he has sold them out.
+In his case one or two things is evident : either he is a deep dyed corrupt Radical partisan or he has purchased a seat in the Senate to defeat the people in their choice of a President .-Take him as you will, he presents another evidence that no confidence can be placed in any man who has ever sucked radical pap.

-Now, the question is, will the people submit to-such a deliberate and infumous swin ile?
-Our opinion was, when Grant was gathering the army at Washington, if the people had assembled in every township in the country and determined, after it was ascertained that Tilden
+Now, the question is, will the people submit such a deliberate and infamous swindle?
+Our opinion was, when Grant was gathering the army at Washington, if the people had assembled in every township in the country and determined, after it was ascertained that Tilden had received a majority of the votes, that he should be inaugurated or there would be a fight, all this delay, anxiety and fraud would have been prevented.

-A large unjority of the bond holders of this bonds, and much as they want their own President, they value their bonds more, and would rather than risk all in a fight.
-The fact is, Grant, Chandler and Cameron have tull-dozed the whole democratic party; and if Hayes is made the President he will do tho same thing in the next election -- provided another election for
+A large unjority of the bond holders of this dent, they value their bonds more, and would rather than risk all in a fight.
+The fact is, Grant, Chandler and Cameron have tull-dozed the whole democratic party; and if Hayes is made the President he will do the same thing in the next election-provided another election for President is held.

 "The Democratic counsel have nearly completed their preparations of the contest over Oregon.
-They say, they will win there, or utterly disgrace the Commission.
+They say, they will win there, or utterly disgrace the Commission."

-We have no faith in the hoped-for winning, and we don't see how the Democratic counselcan disgrace the Commission more than it has already disgraced itself.
-Bah! this depending upon blocal Republicans for honesty and deestacy is like a drowning man catching at straws to save himself.
+We have no faith in the hoped-for winning, and we don't see how the Democratic counsel can disgrace the Commission more than it has already disgraced itself.
+Bah! this depending upon liberal Republicans for honesty and decency is like a drowning man catching at straws to save himself.
 So-called liberal Republicans talk glibly and always fool the Democrats, for when it requires a vote to save the Republican party they are never found voting against ittheir liberality and honor is sure to coze out under the party pressure.
-We would as soon trust a dog with our dinner as to expect the most lib- famils, more or less, the exact amount taken neveral talking Republican to vote against his party interest.
+We would as soon trust a dog with our dinner as to expect the most liberal talking Republican to vote against his party interest.
 In this State liberal Republicans have been elected to the Legislature by Democratic votes, and in every instance they have turned out to be the most rabid and meanest Republicans in that body.
-Experience has taught us not to trust a Republican, even when honor and honesty is pitted against party interest.
-Iteis strange that all the Democrats have not profited by the many similal lessons they have learned.
+Experience has taught us not to trust a Republican, even when nonor and honesty is pitted against party interest.
+Itais strange that all the Democrats have not profited by the many similar lessons they have learned.

-GEN. KERSHAW'S POSITION.-In his speech at Cancaster last week Gen. J. B. Kershaw is re-borted to have said: OP-and ported to have said: "Even thoughthe dearest wish of our hearts be defeated by the failure of Mr. Tilden to be declared President I still have full faith that, with Hayes as President of the United States, justice will be done throughout they have succeeded in doing so, as is evidenced by its high reputation.
-It is offered on very almirable, and the Professor delivers it with to the question of his title to the Presidency, I to the question of his title to the Presidency of the high Electoral to the Presidenc Prof. Anisansell deliver this lecture tell us it is | will crown our country through his wise and be- character of the play, as many play goers often | educated Frenchman, and in excellent style.
-Commission now sitting at Washington as final and authoritative upon all the issues involved in tion, to all the intelligent good humored people the great and peoplexing problem which it has been assemble I to solve.
-This, we believe, will be the position of every man in the South whose position is worthy of notice.-Columbia Union-Herald.
+GEN. KERSHAW'S POSITION .-- In his speech at ancaster last week Gen. J. B. Kershaw is revish of our hearts be defeated by the failure of Mr. Tilden to be declared President I still have full faith that, with Hayes as President of the United States, justice will be done throughout the whole land, and glory and honor and peace the great and perplexing problem which it has been assembled to solve."
+This, we believer will be the position of every man in the South whose position is worthy of notice.-Columbia Union-Herald.